s-hens/s-hens/README.md

 - Hello, I'm...
   - Stephanie
-  - An aspiring web developer
+  - An aspiring web developer with a background in graphic design
   - Teaching myself HTML, CSS, JS, & the MERN stack through The Odin Project
   - Currently working through Harvard's CS50
   - A lifelong learner